maantho/gpu-texture-painter/addons/gpu_texture_painter/README.md

 Feel free to use this addon in any project or use it as inspiration to create your own texture painter running on the GPU :)

-For bug reports and feature request please open an issue.
+For bug reports, feature requests and questions please open an issue.

 ## Features